Greenderella/statusreport/README.md

 [] Change hound key and URL for the real environment (+create a webhook component) [] Use a Web Driver installer to be platform independent (currently the web driver is for Linux 64) [] Better logging reporting
+[] Configure the Bitwarden account to skip captchas